inlife/nexrender/README.md

 1. Encoding using ffmpeg `@nexrender/action-encode`
 2. Uploading to various providers `@nexrender/action-upload`
-3. Algo of splitting the main job onto subjobs, rendering them on multiple machines and then combining back into a single job. `@nexrender/action-merge-parent, @nexrender/action-merge-child`
+3. The algo of splitting the main job onto sub jobs, rendering them on multiple machines and then combining back into a single job. `@nexrender/action-merge-parent, @nexrender/action-merge-child`
 4. Adding more upload/download providers
-5. Creating fully-enclosed binary builds containing majority of the @nexrender/* npm modules
+5. Creating fully-enclosed binary builds containing the majority of the @nexrender/* npm modules
 6. Add info about differences 0.x vs 1.x
 7. Add info about scripting/expressions